Pendulumclock/FlightGPT/README.md

 * Download data to `./data/`

+* And for sft, Download the cleaned_final.json to ./LLaMA-Factory/data

 ### 📦 Project Structure
 ├── model_weight/ # Directory for model weights (download manually)
 ├── experiment/